IL2HorusTeam/il2fb-mission-parser/docs/parsers/front-marker.rst

   {
       'markers': [
           {
-              'belligerent': <constant 'Belligerents.red'>,
               'id': "FrontMarker0",
+              'belligerent': Belligerents.red,
-              'pos': {
+              'pos': Point2D(7636.65, 94683.02),
-                  'x': 7636.65,
-                  'y': 94683.02,
           },
-          },
       ],
   }

 **Description**:

-The output of the parser is a dictionary with a single item.
-It is accessible by ``markers`` key.
-The value is a list of dictionaries.
-Each dictionary represents a single front marker.
+The output of the parser is a :class:`dict` with  ``markers`` item.
+It contains a list of dictionaries where each dictionary represents a single frontline marker.

 ``FrontMarker0``
   Marker ID which is given by full mission editor.
 Contains ``FrontMarker``